mnielsen/cognitivemedium/_posts/2019-11-21-carbon-capture-notes.md

 ([link](http://news.mit.edu/2018/explaining-dropping-solar-cost-1120), [link](https://www.sciencedirect.com/science/article/pii/S0301421518305196)).
 That cost reduction was driven in part by technological improvement, and in part by economies of scale.

-One wonders: will the cost of direct air capture and other negative emission technologies follow something like Wright's Law?
+One wonders: will the cost of direct air capture or some other negative emission technology follow something like Wright's Law?
 If so, one might hope that it would drive the cost of carbon capture in some form down below 10 dollars per tonne.
 Indeed, it's even possible to start to think about whether there's ways it could be made net profitable.

 Unfortunately, while Wright's Law is interesting, it's far from a compelling argument.
 Indeed, it's a little silly to call it a Law: it's an observed historical regularity, an observation about the past for certain technologies.
-If you're Intel, planning for 5-10 year from now, you need to set targets.
-You may perhaps be able to project 1 or 2 years on the basis of in-train improvements.
+If you're Intel, planning for 5 to 10 or more years from now, you need to [set targets](https://en.wikipedia.org/wiki/International_Roadmap_for_Devices_and_Systems).
+You may perhaps be able to project reliably a few years on the basis of in-train improvements.
 But longer-term improvements may be more speculative, and require new ideas, ideas that by definition you can't directly incorporate into your current models.
 Studying history is an alternative approach to help set plausible targets.
 But eventually such historical regularities break down.
 Indeed, we see this in recent years where many aspects of Moore's Law have started to break down.

 And so the fundamental problem here is that we don't know how much the costs of DAC will go down.
 At best, we can make guesses.
 That's a